DRIFT: Decompose, Retrieve, Illustrate, then Formalize Theorems: Introduction

-Although synthetic data generation could enable the finetuning of LLMs for autoformalization~\citep{jiang2023multilingual, lin2025leanstar, wang2024theoremllama, ying2024leanworkbook}, the knowledge cut-off issue raised by updating formal libraries like Mathlib~\citep{mathlibcommunity2020} makes finetuned models prone to hallucinating non-existent formal objects that have been renamed, reorganized, or deprecated~\citep{baanen2025growingmathlib}.
-Early retrieval-augmented methods addressed this by retrieving similar theorems from external libraries to provide useful syntactic structure and compositional examples.
+Although synthetic data generation could enable the finetuning of LLMs for autoformalization~\citep{jiang2023multilingual, lin2025leanstar, wang2024theoremllama, ying2024leanworkbook}, the knowledge cutoff issue raised by updating formal libraries like Mathlib~\citep{mathlibcommunity2020} makes finetuned models prone to hallucinating about non-existent formal objects that have been renamed, reorganized, or deprecated~\citep{baanen2025growingmathlib}.
+To bypass these static limitations and support dynamic test-time queries for agentic models, early retrieval-augmented methods addressed this by retrieving similar theorems from external libraries to provide useful syntactic structures and compositional examples.
 However, their practical utility as exemplars has been limited by the retrieval methods used to find them.
 These methods often lack task-specific training data and rely on general-purpose techniques like keyword searching~\citep{agrawal2022keywordretrievalexample}, k-NN~\citep{azerbayev2023proofnet}, or pretrained dense retrievers~\citep{zhang2024msragconsistent}.
 An advance is the introduction of the ``\textbf{dependency retrieval}'' task by~\citet{liu2025rethinking} with the RAutoformalizer (RAuto) framework.
 Similar to the premise selection for proof generation~\citep{yang2023leandojo}, this paradigm enables the training of specialized retrievers to identify the exact definitions that formal statements require.
 However, this new approach created a key trade-off: focusing on individual components meant losing the valuable context provided by full theorem statements.
-Based on this, we identify two main limitations in the current approach to retrieval-augmented autoformalization.
+Based on these observations, we identify two main limitations in the current approach to retrieval-augmented autoformalization.
 First, informal statements are often dense and multifaceted.
 This \textbf{underlying complexity of queries} makes them suboptimal as direct queries for retrieving the precise, atomic definitions required for formalization.
 Second, even when the correct formal definitions are retrieved, models often \textbf{lack the knowledge of contextual usage} required to correctly structure and integrate them into the formal statement.